Inference for linear functionals of high-dimensional longitudinal proteomics data using generalized estimating equations: Empirical evaluations

+For the first scenario, we summarize results of 200 simulations on the empirical bias (Bias), coverage probability of 95\% confidence interval (Cov), model-based standard error (SE) and empirical standard error (EmpSE), averaged for all nonzero coefficients and three arbitrarily chosen zero coefficients (see Table~\ref{tab:sim_logit_n100m5_3se}).
+For HDIGEE and HDEE, cross-validation with the proposed criterion in Algorithm~\ref{algo:cv_lambda_prime} is preferred, as it outperforms the selection of $\lambda^{\prime}$ as the value that gives the smallest cross-validated quantity (see the Supplementary Material \ref{supp-supp:sec:add_sim_res}).
+Based on Table~\ref{tab:sim_logit_n100m5_3se}, HDIGEE and QDIF show better performance than HDEE, and both well maintain the type 1 error rates for the examined noise variables.
+Although QDIF exhibits slightly smaller variability, HDIGEE presents smaller estimation bias and better confidence interval coverage probability for true signals compared to QDIF.
+HDIGEE is particularly more promising for inference on true signals when $s_0=10$, and hence, potentially more desirable as the true model sparsity is unknown.

+Detailed results for the continuous outcome setting, presented in Supplementary Material~\ref{supp-supp:sec:add_sim_res}, show similar phenomenon but smaller differences between HDIGEE and QDIF.
+Additionally, HDIGEE shows satisfactory performance for inference on various linear functionals of regression coefficients (Table \ref{tab:res_linear_combn_3se}).
+Even for cases where the true target $\theta^0 \ne 0$ involves both signals and noise variables (Combinations 3, 7, 11, 15) and where the true target $\theta^0 = 0$ involves noise variables and cancellation of signals (Combinations 4, 8, 12, 16), HDIGEE presents negligible bias and can achieve coverage probability around the nominal level.

+The simulation results for the second scenario mimicking the longitudinal COVID-19 proteomic data with $s_0=3$ true signals are displayed in Figure~\ref{fig:res_sim_covidprot_s3_3se} and also include mean squared error (MSE).
+Again, for the three randomly chosen noise variables, both HDIGEE and QDIF perform well in estimating the coefficients and maintaining the coverage.
+For the more difficult task of inference on the true signals, although HDIGEE produces slightly larger biases than QDIF, its coverage probabilities are slightly better than QDIF, with smaller variability in estimating these coefficients and reduced MSE.
+The simulation results with $s_0=10$ true signals are shown in the Supplementary Material \ref{supp-supp:sec:add_sim_res}.

-The simulation results in the setup inspired by the real data is displayed in Figure~\ref{fig:sim_ribo}, where the cluster size varies from 2 to 6.
-Focusing on the best two methods from the previous simulations, i.e., the proposed approach and the method by \citet{fang2020test}, we find that the quadratic decorrelated inference function method results in much larger estimation bias than the proposed method and the oracle estimator; the oracle is obtained using the usual generalized estimating equation as if the true model were known \textit{a priori}.
-Since the quadratic decorrelated inference function method produces unreasonably low standard error estimates, its coverage probabilities for the truly nonzero coefficients are below 20\%.
-In contrast, in the worst case where $s_0=10$, the coverage probabilities by the proposed approach are still above 60\%.
-These results indicate that the proposed method maintains more reliable inference for correlated data compared to its two competitors, in the difficult scenario of small sample sizes and unequal cluster sizes.
+Figure~\ref{fig:sim_ribo_s3} shows the simulation results in the third setup with $s_0=3$.
+Comparing the best two methods from the previous simulations, HDIGEE and QDIF, we find that in this setting, QDIF results in much larger estimation bias for true signals than HDIGEE and the oracle estimator.
+Since QDIF produces unreasonably low standard error estimates for the truly nonzero coefficients, its coverage probabilities are below 20\%.
+The instability of QDIF in this setting, compared to the previous two simulation scenarios, is likely due to the small sample size and unbalanced cluster size.
+In contrast, HDIGEE has more stable performance.
+The results with $s_0=10$ are shown in Supplementary Material~\ref{supp-supp:sec:add_sim_res}.